PrefectHQ/prefect-recipes/azure/prefect-2/prefect-worker-on-aci/README.md

 Prefect flows will be created as new container groups, and upon creation, have an assigned identity attached to the container group.
 This assigned identity has the minimal permissions required to retrieve secrets from a created Azure Keyvault - for this purpose, it is to obtain a BitBucket Access token in a secure manner.

+> :warning: The purpose of this tutorial is for a private repository, while prefect-recipes is public.
+If you wish to follow along with the tutorial as it is written, fork the repo to a private repository.
+This example is written with BitBucket in mind, although all SCM tools can be used, with the only distinction being the private token format.

 Once a new container group is running, and the token has been successfully retrieved, the configured SCM repository will be cloned into the container with the deployed Prefect flow.

 ## Overview